 - When the cheesecake is done, remove from the oven and set on a wire cooling rack to cool to room temperature.

-- After cooling down for 10 minutes, run a small sharp knife along the inside of the springform pan.
-Continue to cool the cheesecake until it’s at room temperature.
+- 10 minutes into letting the cheesecake cool down, run a small sharp knife along the inside of the springform pan.
+Continue to cool the cheesecake until it's at room temperature.

-- When cooled, loosely cover the top of the springform pan with either plastic wrap or aluminum foil and refrigerate for a minimum of 4 hours or, preferably, overnight.
+- When cooled completely, loosely cover the top of the springform pan with either plastic wrap or aluminum foil and refrigerate for a minimum of 4 hours or, preferably, overnight.

 - When ready to add the dark chocolate ganache, you can remove the outside part of the springform pan and the parchment paper.